 SAS’s member institutes have long provided international research leadership in the history of the book.
 The Institute of English Studies (and its London Rare Books School) defined the field in the UK.
 SAS expanded the field of the History of the Book to include deeply interdisciplinary methodologies, which is one reason why the topic is of growing importance across the humanities and social sciences but rarely taught elsewhere.

 SAS continues to pioneer ways of understanding books as material objects (analytical bibliography, printing techniques, economic histories), social and cultural objects (the history of reading, the history of communication), and textual, pictorial andinformational objects (text, illustrations, diagrams, marginalia).

-For the Autumn Term 2021 the Book and Print Initiative seminar series will continue online via Zoom.
-All sessions will take place Thursdays at 1.00-2.00pm UK time.
+For the Summer Term 2022 the Book and Print Initiative seminar series will continue online via Zoom, bar the final session on 30 June that will be delivered in Senate House Library and live-streamed to zoom.
+All sessions (bar *) will take place Thursdays at 1.00-2.00pm UK time.
 Please book to receive the meeting link.